EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-11-23-the-value-of-emit-to-the-zimbabwean-women.md

 longitude: '27.631983'
 description:
 ---
-# The Value of EMIT To The Zimbabwean Women
+# The Value of EMIT&nbsp; To The Zimbabwean Women

 EMIT to Zimbabwean Women is indeed God's answer and solution to negative situations and circumstances that one faces in life.&nbsp; It brought tools to use in gliding through challenges as a woman and a leader from the household to corridors of power.